ikramelhazdour/Daily_TSEB_GEE_ET/README.md

   ## **Requirements**
 - The users are invited to download the geeet package: https://github.com/kaust-halo/geeet, and replace the TSEB module with the tseb.py module.

+## **Authors (software) & Aknowledgment**
+Ikram EL HAZDOUR (PhD candidate at CESBIO and UCAM) Michel LE PAGE (Researcher at CESBIO IRD)
+Oliver LOPEZ (Researcher at KAUST)
+The algorithms are made available for research purposes.
+Any other use, including commercial applications, requires permission from the author.
+Please use the citation below when referencing any research that uses these algorithms.

 ## **Citation**
 The research paper related to this workflow is accessible at : https://doi.org/10.1016/j.envsoft.2025.106365